 Instructions

-- Place butternut squash laying down on cutting board.
-Cut both ends off and discard.
-Cut the "neck" off and put aside.
-Using a chef’s knife or a peeler peel both ends of squash.
-With the round portion of the squash, place on the cutting board and cut down the center.
-Scoop out the seeds and goop.
-Dice squash into 1 inch dice.
+- Use a large spoon to scoop out the seeds and goop.
+Dice the squash into 1 inch chunks.
 It needn’t be pretty or exact.
-If you prefer it, you can use the precut chunks from the grocery store, just make sure its fresh not frozen.
+If you prefer it, you can use the precut chunks from the grocery store, just make sure it's fresh not frozen.

 - Combine melted butter, olive oil, honey, brown sugar, cinnamon, curry powder, kosher salt and lemon juice in a small bowl.
-Drizzle over butternut squash mixture and toss until everything is coated.
+Drizzle it over the butternut squash mixture and toss until everything is coated.
 Roast at 425 degrees for 25 minutes.

 - Once cooked and cooled, spoon vegetables into blender and blend with ½ cup apple juice and 1 cup of the vegetable stock.